mne-tools/mne-python/doc/glossary.rst

         object class, and :ref:`tut-evoked-class` for a narrative overview.

     first_samp
-        The attribute of raw objects called ``first_samp`` is an integer that refers to the number of time samples passed between the onset of the acquisition system and the time when data started to be written on disk.
-This is a specificity of the Vectorview MEG systems (fif files) but for consistency it is available for all file formats in MNE.
+        The :attr:`~mne.io.Raw.first_samp` attribute of :class:`~mne.io.Raw`
+        objects is an integer representing the number of time samples that passed between the onset of the hardware acquisition system and the time when data started to be recorded to disk.
+This approach to sample numbering is a peculiarity of Vectorview MEG systems, but for consistency it is present in all :class:`~mne.io.Raw` objects regardless of the hardware used to collect the data.
+In other words, :attr:`~mne.io.Raw.first_samp` will be ``0`` in :class:`~mne.io.Raw`
-        One benefit of this system is that croppping data only boils down to a change of the ``first_samp`` attribute to know when cropped data was acquired.
+        objects loaded from non-Vectorview systems.

     forward solution
         The forward solution (abbr. ``fwd``) is a linear operator capturing the